Deborah Griffin Scanlon, Executive Director

 Welcome to the 2021 Season!

-The Museum Galleries and buildings will be open this summer on June 29 from 11 AM to 3 PM.
+The Museum Galleries and buildings are open June 29 to October 2, from 11 AM to 3 PM.
 We will limit the number of people allowed inside at one time, and will require face masks and social distancing.
 There will also be exhibits and gift shop items available outside on the Museum grounds.

-A guided Walking Tour of Woods Hole leaves from the Museum every Tuesday at 10 AM starting June 29 and is also available as a virtual tour on the Museum’s YouTube channel here.
+A guided Walking Tour of Woods Hole leaves from the Museum every Tuesday at 10 AM and is also available as a virtual tour on the Museum’s YouTube channel here.

 The Museum Archives (also known as the Woods Hole Historical Collection) are open for research by appointment; contact email@example.com.